qmeeus/balanced-view/README.md

    - Structure (see schema):
      - ~~User Interface (receive input and display response)~~
      - ~~REST API for BalancedView service (json with input and language -> curated selection of articles)~~
-       - create DB and at each call, store input/output status/articles
+       - ~~create DB and at each call, store input/output status/articles~~
      - ~~Translate API (provided by IBM)~~
      - Journalist Interface (adapted to the specific needs of news reporters)
    - Questions:
      - Hosting? (a.t.m.
 Heroku with the advantages and disadvantages, possible @KUL?
 AWS?)
+        - To KU Leuven using Podman instead of Docker
      - What about domain name?
      - ~~How to make the site faster?
 Is it slow because of Heroku?~~ YES
  - ~~Check dutch parsing (and improve if needed)~~